Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 13

-**Goal:** The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
-For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
+**Goal:** The password for the next level is stored in `/etc/bandit_pass/bandit14` and can only be read by user `bandit14`.
+For this level, you don’t get the next password, but you get a `private SSH key` that can be used to log into the next level.

-I have the private key which I can use to login to account bandit14.
-But I had to look at the `man` page of `ssh` on how to supply the private key as file in the command.
+I obtained the private key required to log in to the `bandit14` account.
+To understand how to use a private key with the `ssh` command, I referred to the `man` page for `ssh`.
+There, I learned how to specify a private key file using the `-i` option.
+I then logged in and retrieved the password for the next level:

 ```bash
 ssh bandit14@bandit.labs.overthewire.org -p 2220 -i sshkey.private